idealius/transpose_covid_timeseries/readme.md

 # Sanitize COVID-19 Data

-Downloads time series data for deaths and confirmed cases from John Hopkins COVID-19's github Then, sanitizes and transposes it so it is workable in common visualization software (Excel, Tableau, QGIS, etc.) for a timelapse and writes to a file with absolute values and per capita values **in percent (multiplied by 100.)**
+Downloads time series data for deaths and confirmed cases from John Hopkins COVID-19's github.
+Then, sanitizes and transposes it so it is workable in common visualization software (Excel, Tableau, QGIS, etc.) for a timelapse and writes to a file with absolute values and per capita values **in percent (multiplied by 100.)**

+### Requirements

-Requirements: Windows 10 (Maybe Windows 8/7 would work)
+- Windows 10 (Maybe Windows 8/7 would work)
+- Some CSV reading ability (Excel, LibreOffice Calc, Google Sheets, etc.)

 ### Instructions